sahil-gidwani/treasure-hunt/README.md

 **Level 5**

 In the final game, the user must click on three numbers in a specific order to unlock a treasure chest.
 The numbers are randomly generated and displayed to the user when the game starts.
 The user is also presented with a clue in the form of a riddle.
 The user then clicks on a 10x10 grid to select numbers in the order they were displayed.
 If the button on the grid clicked matches one of the numbers then it turns green else red.
 The user has 5 tries to unlock the chest.
 If the user is successful, they win.
-If the user is unsuccessful after 5 tries, they are redirected to a dead-end.
+If the user is unsuccessful after 5 tries, they are redirected to game over.
 There is also an option to display a clue (compass), which displays all of the possible number coordinates on the grid.

+**Deadends**
+1. Level 2
+2. Level 4

 **Scoring System**